Paul-Sizemore/Learning-the-Ropes/README.md

 # Learning-the-Ropes
-A repository for just getting started
+A repository for just getting started.
+Created in January 2020.